webtui/webtui/docs/src/pages/start/ascii-boxes.md

 ## Containment

-You can choose whether to contain the top and/or bottom lines of the box by adding a containment keyword to the `box-` attribute
+The top and/or bottom lines of the box can be contained by adding the `contain:*` modifier to the `box-` attribute

 - `box-="<type> contain:!top"` will **not** contain the **top** line
 - `box-="<type> contain:!bottom"` will **not** contain the **bottom** line